 US Lawyer Database

-ANNOTATIONS Compiler’s notes. — The provisions of 36-1-24 NMSA 1978, as enacted by Laws 1981, ch.
-85, § 4, have terminated of their own accord and have been deleted from the code.
-This section related to the misuse of funds appropriated to try cases that arose from the riots at the state penitentiary in February, […]
+ANNOTATIONS Compiler’s notes. — The provisions of 36-1-23 NMSA 1978, as enacted by Laws 1981, ch.
+85, § 1, have terminated of their own accord and have been deleted from the code.
+This section related to the office of special prosecutors.

 Section 36-1-11 – [Attorney general to prosecute removal proceedings; exceptions.]